-One health effect of more frequent bleeding is anemia, which occurs due to a lack of iron in your blood.
-Your doctor can check your iron levels while they do other tests to determine the cause of your abnormal bleeding.
+One health issue of more frequent bleeding is anemia, which occurs due to a lack of iron in your blood.
+Your doctor can check your iron levels to determine the cause of your abnormal bleeding.

 The symptoms of anemia can include:

 A singular experience of two periods in one month will not necessarily cause anemia.
 The condition is usually triggered by prolonged heavy bleeding, such as several months of heavy periods.